-Two of the best places to earn a Ph.D. in communication are Columbia University and the University of Southern California (USC).
-Both institutions offer accredited doctoral programs that allow students to select a concentration in the communication field to best suit their academic interests.
-Continue reading for further details.
+A Ph.D. in communications can be earned from several top schools in the country.
+Programs generally offer funding and research opportunities in addition to individualized paths of study and specialization.
+Three of the best places to earn a Ph.D. in communication are Columbia University, the University of Southern California, and Florida State University.
+These institutions offer accredited doctoral programs that allow students to select a concentration in the communication field to best suit their academic interests.

 Top Communication Ph.D.
 Programs

 Let's discuss more schools with highly individualized, notable communications Ph.D. programs:

 |Indiana University - Bloomington||Bloomington, IN||Offers a Ph.D. in Communication and Culture, with areas of research including rhetoric and public culture, film and media studies, and performance and ethnographic studies|